naveenkewalramani/dsa-solutions/java_dsa/learning_basics/ParkingLot/src/Readme.md

 The functions that the parking lot system can do:
 * Create the parking lot. -> DONE
 * Add floors to the parking lot. -> DONE
-* Add a parking lot slot to any of the floors. -> PENDING
+* Add a parking lot slot to any of the floors. -> DONE
 * Given a vehicle, it finds the first available slot, books it, creates a ticket, parks the vehicle, and finally returns the ticket. -> DONE
-* Unparks a vehicle given the ticket id.
+* Unparks a vehicle given the ticket id. -> DONE
 * Displays the number of free slots per floor for a specific vehicle type. -> DONE
-* Displays all the free slots per floor for a specific vehicle type.
+* Displays all the free slots per floor for a specific vehicle type. -> DONE
-* Displays all the occupied slots per floor for a specific vehicle type.
 * Details about the Vehicles:
 * Every vehicle will have a type, registration number, and color. -> DONE
 * Different Types of Vehicles: